 ‘Any Other Style’ may include genres such as musical theatre, acrobatics, novelty and/or ANY dance style will be acceptable.

 'Professional Experience Audition' is an individual entry.
 Students will spend 30 mins with an industry choreographer learning a short sequence in their entered style.
 They will then perform the sequence in groups in an 'audition style' format.
-Its a great experience to learn from someone new whilst gaining an authentic insight of auditions.
+It’s a great experience to learn on demand from other artists whilst gaining an authentic insight of auditions.

 A digital program will be emailed to the email address on your entry form as it becomes available.
 A printed copy will be available to purchase ($10) and pick up at the venue on the day of competition if you prefer a hard-copy.